SapitoSucio/Win10-Basic-SW-Install/README.md

 This was made to install all needed softwares on a Post-Install Windows.
 You can modify it as you want.

+The best part is, if a Software was installed with Chocolatey, in this specific case, they'll upgrade automatically.

 ## Download Latest Version

 The code is always on the `main` branch, this is the *Bleeding-Edge* but always functional version.